GEORGEMUTALE/BAMMEZ/Automation 3.md

 # Week 3
 During this week i wanted to create a simple feeling bot where one would feed in his her feeling then it reponds with an encouragement quote .
-After the previous weeks of running automations which i thought were cool yet they  were against the terms of Git hub ,i had to think outside the box and work on something cool and befinicial to the society this is just a simply bot but really nice .
+After the previous weeks of running automations which i thought were cool yet they  were against the terms of Git hub, I had to think outside the box and work on something cool and befinicial to the society this is just a simply bot but really nice .
 # First

-i used the get_support_quote  which is a function that takes a feeling as input and returns a corresponding support quote.
+I used the get_support_quote  which is a function that takes a feeling as input and returns a corresponding support quote.
-This function uses a dictionary (quotes) to map different feelings to their associated quotes.And just like that i used the quotes i wanted to feed into my system
+This function uses a dictionary (quotes) to map different feelings to their associated quotes.And just like that I used the quotes i wanted to feed into my system

 def get_support_quote(feeling):